 I will post a link to a video showing step by step how to use this approach to correlate dynamic information in the underlying HTML code of a web page into a parameter that could be used later in the script.
-This method in makes up the short comings of HPE official approach and method of handling dynamic information in TruClient.
-You will find that using both the official and custom methods in conjunction will met any dynamic data requirement that you have while using the TruClient protocol.
+This method in makes up the shortcomings of HPE official approach and method of handling dynamic information in TruClient.
+You will find that using both the official and custom methods in conjunction will meet any dynamic data requires that you have while using the TruClient protocol.

 How not to get lost in the sea of advertising in HPE Help System.